We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Acupressure mats shouldn’t be used instead of medical treatments or prescribed medications.

 It’s important to discuss any medical concerns with your doctor.
-You should never use an acupressure mat as a replacement for medical care.
+Never use an acupressure mat as a replacement for medical care.

 An acupressure mat is not a replacement for prescribed medications or medical treatments.

-If you have pain that does not go away, it’s important to see a doctor.
+If you have pain that does not go away, it’s important to talk with a doctor.
 Notify your doctor right away if pain, numbness, or weakness spreads or becomes worse.

 How long does it take for an acupressure mat to work?

 Using an acupressure mat for approximately 20 minutes is generally believed to be sufficient.
-You may have to build up to this or wear clothing while doing this in the beginning.
-It’s a good idea to follow guidance from the manufacturer and/or your doctor.
+You may have to build up to this or wear clothing in the beginning.
+It’s a good idea to follow guidance from the manufacturer and your doctor.

 Who shouldn’t use an acupressure mat?

-Acupressure mats should not be used by children or babies.
-They are also not appropriate for those with unregulated high blood pressure, bleeding disorders, or skin inflammation/infection.
+Children or babies should not use acupressure mats.
+They are also not appropriate for people with unmanaged high blood pressure, bleeding disorders, or skin inflammation or infection.

 What’s the difference between acupressure and acupuncture?

-Acupressure uses manual pressure from fingers, elbows, etc. to apply pressure to acupoints.
-In acupuncture, this pressure is applied with extremely thin needles that enter the body.
+Acupressure uses manual pressure from fingers, elbows, etc., to apply pressure to acupoints.
+In acupuncture, this pressure is applied with extremely thin needles that puncture the body.

 Can you lie on an acupressure mat for too long?

-Acupressure mats haven’t been studied extensively, but many users rave about the reduction in pain and stress.
+Acupressure mats haven’t been studied extensively, but many people rave about their ability to reduce pain and stress.

 If you have back or body pain, stress, or headaches, acupressure mats and pillows may be worth a try.
 They do, however, take some getting used to.

 You can also consider trying acupressure massage or acupuncture.
-Sometimes working directly with a professional can be more effective and calming to boot.
+Sometimes working directly with a professional can be more effective.